Nuitka/Nuitka-website/doc/posts/nuitka-release-0527.rst

 -  Valgrind test runners got changed to using proper tool namespace for their code and share it.

--  Made construct case generation code common testing code for re-use in the speedcenter web site.
+-  Made construct case generation code common testing code for reuse in the speedcenter web site.
 The code also has minor beauty bugs which will then become fixable.